 Do be realistic: making changes (whether it’s upping your exercise or learning to calculate carbs) always takes some time until the new behavior becomes a habit.
 Even when seeing a CDE, you may be struggling and find that certain barriers are holding you back.
 The magic of the CDE is that it’s their job to help you overcome any barriers and cope better.
 The CDE can also pull in your family and friends and let them know how they can help you succeed in changing your behavior.

-Here’s a link to help you find a CDE in your area:
+Here’s a link to help you find a diabetes education program in your area:

 Who are these educators?